shpml/fundamentals/09_chapter/08_cheatsheet.md

 } else if (condition2) {
   // Code to be executed if condition1 is false and condition2 is true } else if (condition3) {
-  // Code to be executed if condition1 and condition2 are false, and condition3 is true } else {
+  // Code to be executed if condition1 and condition2 are false and condition3 is true } else {
   // Code to be executed if condition1, condition2, and condition3 are false
 }